Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 • Hold a dumbbell at arm's length between your legs.

-• Sink into a squat and swing the dumbbell through your legs before immediately driving yourself forward, bringing the dumbbell up towards your head as you straighten your legs.
+• Sink into a squat and swing the dumbbell through your legs.
+Immediately drive your hips forward, bringing the dumbbell up to head height as you straighten your legs.

 • Repeat this movement, then swap sides.